-As noted above, DGCL § 220 allows a stockholder to "inspect the corporation's books and records for any 'proper purpose' reasonably related to the stockholder's 'interest as a stockholder.'"
-Vice Chancellor Slights wrote that the "desire to investigate mismanagement or wrongdoing is a proper purpose."
-The stockholder's burden of proof is "a credible basis from which the court can infer that mismanagement, waste or wrongdoing may have occurred."
-The stockholder need only present "some evidence" of wrongdoing to meet this low standard.
+As noted above, DGCL § 220 allows a stockholder to "inspect the corporation's books and records for any 'proper purpose' reasonably related to the stockholder's 'interest as a stockholder.'
+"41 Vice Chancellor Slights that the "desire to wrote wrongdoing is a proper purpose."42 mismanagement or stockholder's burden of proof is "a credible basis from which the court can infer that mismanagement, waste or wrongdoing may have occurred."43 The stockholder need only present "some evidence" of wrongdoing to meet this low standard.